Splutox/osticket-prereqs/README.md

 </p>
 <p>

 <p align="center"><strong>After the file finishes extracting, 2 files should appear.
 Open another file explorer, and go to the (C:) drive, open "inetpub", then open "wwwroot".
-Look to the other file explorer that opened, and drag "upload" into the "wwwroot" file.
+Look to the other file explorer that opened and drag "upload" into the "wwwroot" file.
 </p>
 <br />